divyasrirangam/selenium-appium-bdd-allure/README.md

 * Now click on Launch your device

 ### Setting Up appium
-* Go to http://appium.io/downloads.html and click ìAppium-Desktop for OSX, Windows and Linuxî link
+* Go to http://appium.io/downloads.html and click ‚ÄúAppium-Desktop for OSX, Windows and Linux‚Äù link
-* Click ìappium-desktop-Setup-1.3.1.exeî file or latest one
+* Click ‚Äúappium-desktop-Setup-1.3.1.exe‚Äù file or latest one
 * When the installation file downloaded, click run and start to install appium desktop
 * When installation finished, double-click the appium icon and open the appium server as shown below
 * OR
 * npm install -g
 * appium --allow-insecure chromedriver_autodownload
-* Letís click the ìAdvancedî tab and change the Server Address as ì127.0.0.1î and click Allow Session Override for override session when there will be problems and click ìStart Serverî.
+* Let‚Äôs click the ‚ÄúAdvanced‚Äù tab and change the Server Address as ‚Äú127.0.0.1‚Äù and click Allow Session Override for override session when there will be problems and click ‚ÄúStart Server‚Äù.
 * Click Allow access if window with Allow Access appear
 * Appium server running message should be displayed

-###Exceute Test
+### Exceute Test
-mvn clean test -DbrowserName=chrome -DplatformName=android
+* mvn clean test -DbrowserName=chrome -DplatformName=android
-mvn clean test -DbrowserName=chrome -DplatformName=windows
+* mvn clean test -DbrowserName=chrome -DplatformName=windows
-mvn allure:serve
+* mvn allure:serve  to generate HTML report